helmuthdu/web-components/packages/custom-elements/README.md

 ### Browser Integration

-With our Custom Element defined, we can use it in our HTML file.
-To add it and use it, we must import the JavaScript file as a [module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#applying_the_module_to_your_html).
+We can now use our Custom Element in our HTML file.
+To integrate, we must import the js file as a [module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#applying_the_module_to_your_html).

 ```html
 <html>